masesgroup/KEFCore/src/documentation/articles/howitworks.md

 - when an entity is created/updated/deleted (e.g. calling [SaveChanges](https://learn.microsoft.com/en-us/ef/core/saving/basic)) the provider will invoke the right producer to store a new record in the right topic of the Apache Kafka cluster
 - then the consumer subscribed will be informed about this new record and will store it back: this seems not useful till now, but it will be more clear later

-Apache Kafka cluster is used as:
+Apache Kafka cluster becams a:
 1. a central routing for data changes in [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) based applications.
 2. a reliable storage because, when the application restarts, the data stored in the topics will be read back from the consumers so the state will be aligned to the latest available.

-The point 2 is optimized thanks to the [topic compaction](https://kafka.apache.org/documentation/#compaction) feature of Apache Kafka.
+Apache Kafka comes with [topic compaction](https://kafka.apache.org/documentation/#compaction) feature, thanks to it the point 2 is optimized.
-[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) is interested to store the latest value/state of the entity.
+[Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) is interested to store only the latest state of the entity and not the changes.
-With the [topic compaction](https://kafka.apache.org/documentation/#compaction) the Apache Kafka cluster can apply the CRUD operations:
+Using the [topic compaction](https://kafka.apache.org/documentation/#compaction), the combination of producer, consumer and Apache Kafka cluster can apply the CRUD operations on data:
 - Create: a producer stores a new record with a unique key
 - Read: a consumer retrieves records from topic
 - Update: a producer storing a new record with a previously stored unique key will discard the old records